bharat-reddy-male/Demonstration-project-splunk-group2/README.md

 ![Priyanka Bodapati](./Assets/Priyanka.jpg "Priyanka")

 ### Dataset Creation
-1. The first screen apperas after opening the splunk is provided below.
+1. The first screen apperas after opening the splunk is provided below.<br>
 ![](Priyanka1.PNG)
 2. Click on "Search & Reporting".
 Where you can see all options
 ![](Priyanka2.PNG)